Igor Dodon facts for kids

 Presidency

 Dodon was sworn in on 23 December 2016 in the Palace of the Republic.
 Three days later, the flag of Europe that had flown next to the Moldovan flag from the building of the Moldovan presidential administration was removed.
-On 4 January 2017, in the Dodon met with the president of the breakaway republic of Transnistria Vadim Krasnoselsky.
+On 4 January 2017, Dodon met with the president of the breakaway republic of Transnistria Vadim Krasnoselsky.
 This meeting was the first meeting of the leaders of Moldova and Transnistria in 8 years.
 In October 2017, Dodon signed a law that provides for the reform of the Academy of Sciences of Moldova.

 After being elected president, in an interview with Deutsche Welle, Dodon said: